HEHenson/CanDataPY/README.md

 - Development of a logging system to perform diagnostics on each download
 - Install the archival system that is mentioned in the documentation
 - Improve the CSV import function so that less data is missed.
 - More options will be added to CSV import.
-Currently only downloads by rows are supported.
+Currently only downloads by rows for monthly data are supported.